-Buddhist Ethics are based on an appreciation of the power of karma, which is the ’cause and effect’ principle.
+Buddhist Ethics is based on an appreciation of the power of karma, which is the ’cause and effect’ principle running our lives.
 All results have causes.
 Therefore, we must always be mindful of the power of our thoughts, which create our words and actions, which will affect other beings—no matter whether the visible results will be immediate and momentary or long-term.

 Your astrological birth-chart will reveal where a little more effort in some areas can dissolve the fears that prevent forward movement; and it can reveal the higher virtues you have already achieved (which you may not even be acknowledging, as they are a natural part of you), and which can be put to good use in your important work in the world.

-Living ethically also leads to a highly valued reputation, which generates trust: one of the greatest assets in any business.
+Living ethically also leads to a highly valued reputation, which generates trust: one of the greatest assets in any business, especially now with our global internet reach.
 As my very wise mother had drummed into me,

 — Patricia Redgate (my Capricorn Mum)

 Living an ethical life is also to live a spiritually mature life which involves compassion and kindness toward others.
-Unlike Western definitions (based more in logic), Buddhist Ethics is born of this compassionate attitude, which is the only way we will all survive.
+Unlike Western definitions of ethics (based more in logic and judicial laws), Buddhist Ethics is born of this compassionate attitude, which is the only way we will all survive.
 We are all in this soup together.
-And if Ethics is not based on genuine compassion, we are merely paying lip-service to an ideal.

-Right now, within this present sixteen-year Pluto-in-Capricorn paradigm, Ethics is a vital term to be including in our vocabulary.
+Right now, within this present sixteen-year Capricorn-Pluto Paradigm, Ethics is a vital term to be including in our vocabulary.
 Siddhartha didn’t invent the idea of ethics, but compassionate ethical behaviour was the basis of His personal teachings, for forty-five years.